dangmoody/HLML/README.md

 * HLML is focused on mathemetical expressive power where possible, therefore:
 	* All matrices have the ```*``` operator overloaded to do matrix multiplication, **NOT** a component-wise multiplication.
 	* All square matrices with floating point types have the ```/``` operator overloaded to multiply the light-hand matrix by the inverse of the right-hand matrix, it does **NOT** do a component-wise divide.
+		* If you want to do a component-wise multiply or divide with matrices, you will need the functions `comp_mul` and `comp_div`, respectively.
 * To avoid conflicts with Windows ```min```/```max``` macros, you can define ```NOMINMAX``` before including HLML.